budget-coder/music_library_mobile_syncer/README.md

 ## To-Do List: <br/>
 - ~~Add an ant and ivy script for auto-downloading the libraries.~~
-- Add tests and actually have code coverage.
+- Add tests and actually have code coverage. (~30 %)
+- Refactor internal methods back to private and test their public methods instead.
 - Currently, any portable device NOT set to "USB Storage Mode" (or any other mode that assigns it a drive letter) will not be selectable as a directory.
 - Make it possible to auto-detect Android device.
 - Add javadoc to all methods...